stepherg/bbfdm/README.md

 	- `json` folder : TR-181 and TR-104 JSON files

 - `libbbf_api` folder which contains the source code of all API functions (UCI, Ubus, JSON, CLI and memory management)

+- `libbbf_ubus` folder which contains the source code of all API functions helps in exposing datamodel directly over ubus

 - `scripts` folder which contains the Diagnostics scripts